Past papers are the main means of preparation for the BMAT.

 Read our article on how each BMAT section is scored and what a good score is.
 It is important to know what success looks like.

 Making a list of the topics you get wrong each time you do past papers will help you to see if there are any topics you’re consistently getting wrong.
 You’ll then know to focus heavily on that area.

 Analyse your essay sentence by sentence to see how you could make each sentence more concise.
 You also need to check if your writing is coherent and makes sense.
-Getting other people like your parents, teachers or friends to read your work is a great idea too.
+Getting other people like your parents, English teachers or friends to read your work is a great idea too.

 For more information and tips for writing your essay, read BMAT Section 3 tips.